Karen McCluskey: Season 5

 In the fifth-season finale, Karen and Roberta again try to find out more information about Dave by breaking into Edie's house after Roberta gets a call from Dr. Heller's receptionist saying he died in the fire.
 Karen and Roberta are caught by the police and taken to the station, where they discover Dave's ex-wife and daughter were killed in the accident that involved Mike and Susan.
-Roberta then mentions how freaky it was that Dave changed his name and went to live near the people who were involved with his loved ones' deaths.
+Roberta then mentions how creepy it was that Dave changed his name and went to live near the people who were involved with his loved ones' deaths.

 Season 6

 Karen is given a love interest this season named Roy Bender (Orson Bean).
 When Gaby offers to collect Karen from the grocery store, Karen spends the whole time in the car talking about her sex life with Roy.
 She later watches as Julie Mayer fights with her new neighbor Danny Bolen on the street.

 When Julie is subsequently attacked and ends up in a coma, Karen is initially hesitant to tell the police about the altercation between Julie and Danny.
 Roy convinces her to go through with it, rationalizing that she doesn't have to do it alone, and using this as an opportunity to confess his love for her.
 Karen later watches as Danny is brought in for questioning.

 Later, Karen visits Katherine at the mental hospital she is staying at, to encourage her to come back to Wisteria Lane.
 She later brings the housewives with her to convince her to come back.

 In the sixth-season episode, "The Chase", Karen becomes engaged to Roy, and learns she has lung cancer.
 However, two episodes later in "My Two Young Men" we learn that Karen has already beaten cancer, and Roy throws a party for her, which all the neighbors of Wisteria Lane attend.